 MA 121.
-Survey of Calculus II A Introduction to integral calculus for functions of a single variable and to the calculus offunctions of several variables.
+Survey of Calculus II

+Introduction to integral calculus for functions of a single variable and to the calculus of functions of several variables.
 Included are techniques of integration and differentiation, and applications of these techniques to the behavioral, management and social sciences.
 Not open to students majoring in Mathematics, Physics or Chemistry.
-Prerequisite: MA 120.

 MA 122.
-University Calculus I A Limits, differentiation and integration of algebraic and trigonometric functions, continuity, applications to rectilinear motion, graphing, maxima-minima, related rates and areas.
+University Calculus I

+Functions, limits, continuity, derivatives, inverse functions, antiderivatives; applications to rectilinear motion, graphing, maximaminima, and related rates.